No, I don't mean Bobby Orr. Last I heard, he's fine.

 Bobby Hull also closed his career with the 1980 Whalers.

-Norris' world had fallen in on him.
-The Wings had been so bad in Gordie's absence, they'd been nicknamed the Dead Things.
+Bruce Norris' world had fallen in on him.
+The Wings had become laughably bad in Gordie's absence.
 And building the Joe Louis Arena to replace the aging Olympia had put a major kink in his finances.
 Now, he had to watch as his blackballing of Gordie, Mark and Marty Howe fell apart, and they were welcomed back into the NHL, and not for his team.

-The 1980 NHL All-Star Game was given to Detroit and its new arena, as kind of a "gold watch" for him, as it was clear he would soon have to sell.
-(He did so, in 1982, to Mike Ilitch, who still owns the team.)
-And when Scotty Bowman, coaching the Wales Conference All-Star Team in that game, used his prerogative to fill out the roster with non-starters, he chose 3 legends: Jean Ratelle, Phil Esposito... and the nearly 52-year-old Gordie Howe, who got an ovation from the Detroit crowd that went on and on and on.
+The 1980 NHL All-Star Game was given to Detroit and its new arena, as kind of a "gold watch" for Norris, as it was clear he would soon have to sell.
+And when Scotty Bowman, coaching the Wales Conference All-Star Team in that game, used his prerogative to fill out the roster with non-starters, he chose 3 legends: Jean Ratelle, Phil Esposito... and the nearly 52-year-old Gordie Howe, who was introduced as "Mr. Hockey, Number 9," and got an ovation from the Detroit crowd that went on and on and on.
 It was a massive middle finger to Bruce Norris -- not from any member of the Howe family, but from the Detroit fans.

 After playing professional hockey in 5 different decades, Gordie was offered the chance to make it 6.
 At the start of the 1997-98 season, the Detroit Vipers, an International Hockey League team playing at the Palace of Auburn Hills (home of the NBA's Detroit Pistons), signed him to a one-day contract, and he played the opening shift of their opening game.
 He played 45 seconds and didn't touch the puck, and when the line shift came, he received a standing ovation from a sellout crowd, most of which had never seen him play.
 He was 69 years old.